ocpi/ocpi/mod_commands.md

 ##### Response Data

-The response contains the direct response from the CPO, not the response from the Charge Point itself, that will be send via a asynchronous POST on the eMSP interface if this response is `SUCCESSFUL`
+The response contains the direct response from the CPO, not the response from the Charge Point itself, that will be send via a asynchronous POST on the eMSP interface if this response is `ACCEPTED`

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Datatype                                            | Card. | Description                                                              |